hsavarese/GroupProject/README.md

 ### Request for Assistance

 I need your help to provide code that will read and extract every word from a document just this and then we will be able to use the DAtaManager method to upload document to MangoDB.
 While I can utilize my code from past assignments, it’s important to ensure that we collaborate on this as a team project.
-Please share your ideas or code snippets so we can move forward together.
+Please share your ideas or code  so we can push it into our Github project.

 ps: in the datamanager.java we will call the method that is going to extarxt the document so, I call it extractDocument, so when youll work on it just name the file like that .